Beginners Guide To Disney Pin Trading

-Beginners Guide To Disney Pin Trading Tips 1
+Disney Pin Trading : A Beginners Guide Tips 1

 What are Disney Pins?
 Where Can You Find Them?

 For starters let’s talk about what Disney pins are and where you can find them.
-Disney pins are just as they sound it’s a pin that has something Disney on it whether it’s a character or maybe a castle, something with Disney.
+Disney pins are just as they sound it’s a pin that has something Disney on it whether it’s a character, new attraction, favorite ride, etc, and they are made from hard enamel.

 They’re sold individually or in sets.
-You can purchase Disney pins online, in the parks, and even at the Orlando International Airport in the Earport.
-Disney pin trading is a very personal experience, some guests like to decide which pins are their favorites buy them, and then maybe hang them up somewhere.
+You can purchase pins online, in the parks, and even at the Orlando International Airport in the Earport, which is a Disney store.
+Pin trading is a very personal experience, some guests like to decide which pins are their favorites buy them, and then maybe hang them up somewhere.

 But for many Disney fans like myself, it’s a combination of both.
-We like to buy a few that are extra special for us and we like to trade a little bit when we see something extra special on a cast member.
+We like to buy a few that are extra special Disney trading pins for us and we like to trade a little bit when we see something extra special on a cast member.

 French Quarter Pin Trading